tanotam/db-stack/runbook.md

 Notes:

 - For VM used only password type SSH connection and required sudo password
-- Vault password is required for database and PgBouncer credentials.
+- Vault password is required for database and PgBouncer credentials. (for this configuration it`s 12345)
 - The stack includes:
   - PostgreSQL
   - PgBouncer